Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 summary

-This time I briefly wrote about introducing Ansible and how to install it, but
+This time I gave a brief introduction to Ansible and how to install it, but

-connect to SSH from Ansible on another server and configure various settings after actually installing it I hope this article will spark your interest in Ansible and operation/construction automation.
+actually install it and then connect to another server from Ansible via SSH and configure I hope this article has sparked at least some interest in Ansible and operation/construction automation.